-- b.
-Providing written comments and recommendations (including conditions of approval) to the Municipality; - c.
-Advising the municipality of the Conservation Authorities Act Section 28 regulations and other applicable legislation for which the Conservation Authority has responsibility; - d.
+- a.
+Reviewing development applications to determine if and where an environmental hazard exists and has potential to negatively impact the proposed development; - b.
+Providing written comments and recommendations (including recommended conditions of approval) to the Municipality; - c.
+Advising the Municipality of the Conservation Authorities Act Section 28 regulations and other applicable legislation for which the Conservation Authority has responsibility; - d.
 Identifying the need for, and the adequacy of, technical reports and proposing mitigation measures for applications; - e.
 Assisting in the preparation of terms of reference for studies and reports for plan review applications.

-5. "Technical Clearance" includes:
+6. "Technical Clearance" includes:

-a.
-Assessing technical reports submitted by the proponents to determine if the reports have been prepared in accordance with Conservation Authority guidelines and standards.
+Assessing technical reports submitted by the proponents to determine if the reports have been prepared in accordance with the Municipal and Provincial guidelines and standards.